onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
-# SECTION: Time preference expansion
+# SECTION: Time preference expansion & discount rate
 ██████████████████████████████████████████████████████████████████

+what if we found a way to invert our discount rate, such that we valued the long future mor than the immediate present?

 Bryan Johnson’s dont die initiative could play a big role in extending our time horizons